Linden, North Carolina

 Linden is a town in Cumberland County, North Carolina, United States.
-The population was 130 at the 2010 census, and the mayor was Frances Collier.
+As of the 2020 census, Linden had a population of 136.
+The mayor is Frances Collier.

 History

 Ellerslie, Ivy Burne, and the Dr. Wayman C. Melvin House are listed on the National Register of Historic Places.
 In 2020, a neo-pagan religion known as the Asatru Folk Assembly (AFA) purchased a former church in Linden to use as a Viking neo-pagan temple serving AFA members in the Southeastern United States.
 The temple is dedicated to the Viking god Thor and is called "Thorshof" which means "Thor's temple" in Old Norse, the language of the Vikings.

 Geography

 Linden is located in northeastern Cumberland County and southeastern Harnett County.
 Its northern border lies just inside Harnett County, whose southern border is here formed by the Little River, a tributary of the Cape Fear River.

 North Carolina Highway 217 passes through the town as Linden Road and Mill Road, leading northeast 7 mi to Erwin and west 2 mi to U.S. Route 401.
 Via US 401 it is 18 mi southwest from Linden to Fayetteville, the Cumberland County seat.

 According to the United States Census Bureau, Linden has a total area of 1.3 km2, all land.